tawasta/stock/stock_warehouse_replenishment_alert_send_message/README.rst

 Usage
 =====
 Go to Replenishments to see their Quantities on hand.
-If this quantity drops below zero, the responsible of a product receives an alert message about this.
+If this quantity drops below its minimium quantity, the responsible of a product receives an alert message about this.

 Known issues / Roadmap
 ======================
-This module works with onchange and it is possible that this won't always trigger and therefore send a message.
+This module works this a cron and it is inactive by default

 Credits
 =======